steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 ## Conclusion

 So what's really about that secret long press action?
 It does enable the Debug Mode of [PDF Viewer](https://pdfviewer.io), showing various settings that aren't really useful for regular folks, but help with QA testing.
-If you're curious, download PDF Viewer, long-press on our icon in the Settings footer and see.
+If you're curious, download our app (it's free), long-press on our icon in the Settings footer and see.